NoahSaso/cosmodal/README.md

   walletConnectClientMeta?: IClientMeta
   // A custom loader to display in the modals, such as enabling the wallet. renderLoader?: () => ReactNode
-  // If set to true on mount, the connect function will be called as soon
-  // as possible.
-If `preselectedWalletId` is also set, or the value for
-  // the `localStorageKey` is set and `useLocalStorageForAutoConnect` is
-  // set to true, `preselectedWalletId` taking precedence over the
-  // localStorage value, the connect function will skip the selection modal
-  // and attempt to connect to this wallet immediately.
-This can be used
-  // to seamlessly reconnect a past session. attemptAutoConnect?: boolean
-  // When set to a valid wallet ID, the connect function will skip the
+  // When set to a valid wallet type, the connect function will skip the
-  // selection modal and attempt to connect to this wallet immediately. preselectedWalletId?: string
+  // selection modal and attempt to connect to this wallet immediately. preselectedWalletType?: WalletType
-  // localStorage key for saving or loading the wallet ID, according to the
+  // localStorage key for saving, loading, and auto connecting to a wallet. localStorageKey?: string
-  // other enabled props.
-  localStorageKey?: string
-  // When set to true, `localStorageKey` is defined, and the localStorage
-  // value contains a valid wallet ID, the connect function will skip the
-  // selection modal and attempt to connect to this wallet immediately. useLocalStorageForAutoConnect?: boolean
-  // When set to true and `localStorageKey` is defined, the connected
-  // wallet ID will be stored in the provided localStorage key. saveToLocalStorageOnConnect?: boolean
-  // When set to true and `localStorageKey` is defined, the localStorage
-  // key will be cleared when the wallet is disconnected. clearLocalStorageOnDisconnect?: boolean
   // Callback that will be attached as a listener to the
   // `keplr_keystorechange` event on the window object. onKeplrKeystoreChangeEvent?: (event: Event) => unknown